 Beta-carotene is found as a major ingredient in many skincare products due to this antioxidants incredible effectiveness at maintaining skin appearance, colour, and strength over time as we age while defending against UV exposure.
 It’s ability to neutralise free radicals, carotenoids help prevent the degradation of elastin, fibrillin, and collagen which are integral in keeping your skin barrier healthy and your skin remaining fortified and youthful.

 A naturally occurring and potent antioxidant found in almost every cell of the body, glutathione is an incredible skincare ingredient to keep an eye out for.
 It’s known as a “free radical scavenger” that hunts down free radicals and reduces oxidative stress on the body.
 It’s often found in skincare products that promote skin lightening and is said to improve skin complexion.
 Avocados are known to pack high levels of glutathione and are a popular ingredient in skin oils and lotions because of this.

 These two ingredients aren’t antioxidants on their own, yet they hold an unbelievable amount of antioxidant superpowers for your skin.
 Rosehip oil contains high amounts of vitamin, which are some of the most effective antioxidants for keeping your skin young and strong.

-Now you know the superb skin benefits of antioxidants, so it’s time to experience the effectiveness of scientifically formulated and antioxidant-rich skincare solutions in our Pro-Aging lineup today!
+Now you know the superb skin benefits of antioxidants, so it’s time to experience the effectiveness of scientifically formulated and antioxidant-rich skincare solutions in our Collagen Restore lineup today!